mrlegowatch/GarageStorageSwift/README.md

 - Simplify Core Data persistence, to store any kind of object
 - Eliminate versioning Core Data data models, or the need to do xcdatamodel migrations

-It does this at the expense of speed and robustness.
-In GarageStorage, there is only one type of Core Data Entity, and each referenced object is mapped to an instance of this object.
-References between objects are maintained, so you do get *some* of the graph features of Core Data.
-This library has been used in production apps, and has substantial unit tests, so although it is not especially robust, it is *robust-ish*.

 ### What is a Garage?
 The `Garage` is the main object that coordinates activity in Garage Storage.
-It's called a *Garage* because you can park pretty much anything in it, like, you know, your garage.
+It's called a *Garage* because you can park pretty much anything in it, like, you know, a garage.
 The Garage handles the backing Core Data stack, as well as the saving and retrieving of data.
 You *park* objects in the Garage, and *retrieve* them later.
-Any object going into or coming out of the Garage must conform to the `Codable` protocol, and either the `Hashable` or  `Mappable` protocol.

-It's important to draw a distinction between how Garage Storage operates and how Core Data operates: Garage Storage stores a JSON representation of your objects in Core Data, as opposed to storing the objects themselves, as Core Data does.
-There are some implications to this (explained below), but the best part is that you can add whatever type of object you like to the Garage, whenever you like.
+Any object going into or coming out of the Garage must conform to the `Codable` protocol.
+You can add whatever type of object you like to the Garage, whenever you like.
 You don't have to migrate data models or anything, just park whatever you want!

 ## Installation